PsyTeachR/data-skills-v1/docs/02-programming-basics.md

 Note that in these examples, `name`,`age`, and `new_year` would always contain the values `emily`, `35`, and the date of New Year's Day 2021, however, `today` will draw the date from the operating system and `data` will be a randomly generated set of data so the values of these objects will not be static.

 As a side note, if you ever have to teach programming and statistics, don't use your age as an example because every time you have to update your teaching materials you get a reminder of the fragility of existence and your advancing age.
+2021 update: I have now given up updating my age, I will remain forever 35.

 Importantly, objects can be involved in calculations and can interact with each other.
 For example: